W3C DOM Compatibility - HTML

 Select boxes

 Add an option to a select box.
-The argument is an index number.
+The second argument is the option after which you want to insert the new option.

 Test page